Mbed-TLS/mbedtls/docs/architecture/testing/psa-storage-format-testing.md

 Method:

 * For alternative locations: have tests conditional on the presence of a driver for that location.
-* For alternative persistence levels: TODO
+* For alternative persistence levels: have load-and-check tests for supported persistence levels.
+We may also want to have negative tests ensuring that keys with a not-supported persistence level are not accidentally created.

 ### Considerations on key material representations